-Tuition is calculated per unit.
-The MSF program is a 36-unit program.
+Tuition is calculated per unit based on the unit price of the given academic year.
+The MSF program is a 36-unit program of Business Graduate (500 level and above) Courses.
 Tuition is subject to increase each academic year.
-For detailed information on tuition and mandatory fees please visit: http://classes.usc.edu/term-20173/tuition-and-fees/.
-Please keep in mind this link only lists information related to the current academic year.
+For detailed information on tuition and mandatory fees please visit: https://classes.usc.edu/term-20183/tuition-and-fees/.
+Please keep in mind this only lists information related to the listed academic year.

-International students are required to submit additional financial documentation.
+International students are required to submit additional financial documentation that shows proof of funds for tuition and estimated living expenses.
 For more details please click here.

 Financial Aid: Please visit USC Financial Aid for more details.

-On-campus Employment: There are also on-campus employment opportunities that students can consider.
+On-campus Employment: There are also on-campus employment opportunities that students can consider once they begin the program.
 USC provides numerous employment opportunities to students.